istio-ecosystem/sail-operator/docs/ossm/create-mesh/README.md

 # Scoping the service mesh with DiscoverySelectors
-This page describes how the service mesh control plane discovers and observes cluster resources and how to manage this scope.

 A service mesh will include a workload that:
 1. Has been discovered by the control plane